Water pollution in New Zealand: Recreation

 High numbers of visitors to parks and other areas where there are no toilets is increasing the chance of pollution from human waste.
-In alpine areas, where anaerobic digestion of fecal matter is slow, the Department of Conservation have sewerage holding tanks on the toilets at backcountry huts.
-The sewerage is flown out by helicopter for treatment elsewhere.
+In alpine areas, where anaerobic digestion of faecal matter is slow, the Department of Conservation have sewage holding tanks on the toilets at backcountry huts.
+The sewage is flown out by helicopter for treatment elsewhere.
 Freedom camping, a popular activity in some areas, is suspected of causing water pollution due to the incorrect disposal of human waste.

 Urban areas

-The most significant source of water pollution in urban areas is due to sewerage.
-Broken sewers and faulty connections allow sewerage to enter stormwater systems.
-Also, during flooding sewerage pumping stations are inundated with the floodwaters and sewerage is released.
+The most significant source of water pollution in urban areas is due to sewage.
+Broken sewers and faulty connections allow sewage to enter stormwater systems.
+Also, during flooding sewerage pumping stations are inundated with the floodwaters and sewage is released.

 Water run-off from roads contains pollutants such as zinc, copper, lead and hydrocarbons from vehicle wear, vehicle emissions and from the road surface itself.
 Urban areas have large amounts of paved surface therefore there is a higher likelihood that water contaminated with organic matter will not be filtered through soils.

 Sediment run-off from exposed soils in new subdivisions does occur and if it occurs due to breaches of the resource consent prosecution may result.
 To limit sediment run-off during earthworks straw bales and stormwater settling ponds are used.
 These are completely inadequate in high rainfall events where the interceptors are overwhelmed and silt laden waters flow into streams and rivers.